Maryam Omar: Australia

 Omar's coaches in Kuwait, all of them Pakistanis or Indians, had already made her aware that Australia was arguably cricket's No 1 destination.
 Largely in pursuit of her WBBL dream, she submitted what has been described as "an impressive application" for a master's academic scholarship from the ACK to study at partner university CQUniversity in Australia, and was awarded the inaugural scholarship.
 Initially, she was to have been sent to Rockhampton in Queensland, but she specifically asked to study in Melbourne, because "it's the home of cricket".

 Omar arrived in Melbourne, and began her master's in civil engineering, in 2016.
 The university contacted local cricket clubs, and she began playing for Essendon Maribyrnong in the 2016/17 season.
 While studying in Melbourne, she had more time to spend on cricket training.
 She also worked with Cricket Victoria as cricket development coordinator to drive female participation, and as a bridge engineer (intern) at pitt&sherry, an engineering consultancy.
 Since completing her master's in 2018, she has continued to live in Melbourne.

 Domestic career

 Kuwait

 On 19 October 2013, Omar captained Kuwait Blue, one of three teams involved in a full-day women's domestic tournament held at Sulaibiya turf ground in Kuwait.
-After leading her team to victory in the round robin matches against Kuwait Red and Kuwait Green, and to a nine wicket loss to Kuwait Red in the final, Omar shared the best batswomen of the tournament award with Amna Sharif.
+After leading her team to victory in the round robin matches against Kuwait Red and Kuwait Green, and to a nine wicket loss to Kuwait Red in the final, Omar shared the best batswoman of the tournament award with Amna Sharif.